 There’s nothing new about these claims.
 They are old, disproved theories drawn from late 19th century agnostic works like T. W. Doane’s Bible Myths, George Frazer’s The Golden Bough and Arthur Weigall’s The Paganism in Our Christianity, which no scholar in this century takes with any degree of seriousness.
 They are urban legends and propaganda mush.

-a) Combinationism: they roll all ancient pagan religions into one box and assume they are monolithic, coherent and unified belief systems from 1500BC – 400 AD.
+a) Combinationism: they roll all ancient pagan religions and their deities into one box and assume they were monolithic, coherent and unified belief systems from 1500 B.C.- 400 A.D.

-b) Colouring the evidence: they lace ancient myths with Christian terms to make them seem prototypes of Christian beliefs.
+b) Colouring the evidence: they lace ancient myths with Christian terms to make them seem like prototypes of Christian beliefs.

-d) Who influenced whom: critics assume that if there is an element in an Eastern religion as well as Christianity, the Christians must have borrowed from the Eastern religion, since the religion’s founder lived first.
+d) Who influenced whom: critics assume that if there is an element in an Eastern religion as well as Christianity, the Christians must have borrowed it from the Eastern religion, since the religion’s founder lived first.
 They fail to consider that the Eastern religion absorbed Biblical narratives into their own myths.

 With these logical fallacies in mind, let’s answer the arguments made in the Zeitgeist movie.

 1. Ancient Egyptian religion wasn’t a coherent belief system that could be copied wholesale.
 As it evolved, so did its stories.
 The Oxford Guide: Essential Guide to Egyptian Mythology says different forms of Horus are recorded in history and these are treated as distinct gods by Egyptologists.

 In Plutarch’s account, Horus was born “about the time of the winter solstice … imperfect and premature” (Isis and Osiris, Loeb Classical Library, Vol. 5, 1936).
 This leaves a gap of weeks before or after December.

-In modern calendar, the winter solstice is Dec.
-21/22, not the 25th.
-This even assumes that ancient Egypt used modern calendar, because ancient myths don’t specify any date at all for the birth of their deities.
+In our modern calendar, the winter solstice is Dec.
+21/22, not Dec.
+25. This even assumes that ancient Egypt used our modern calendar, because ancient myths don’t specify any date at all for the birth of their deities.

 Horus battled Set for 80 years and won, finally becoming a patron of Lower Egypt.
 Horus wasn’t crucified either.
 Egyptian texts spoke of Isis and “describes the death of Horus through the sting of a scorpion … Thoth now appeared to her and advised her to hide herself with her unborn child” (The History of Isis and Osiris, Summary: VIII, lxxiv).

 You see, once you consult the source of the myth, a vastly different picture is seen.
-This is why one good way to refute such arguments is to ask for the original sources of the myths.
+This is why one way to refute such arguments is to ask for the original source or documentation of the myths.
 The critic will either become silent or sing another tune.

 6. Horus did not resurrect from the dead.
-Egyptian myths claim Osiris came to life again in Horus, but this is even far off the bat from Christ’s resurrection.
+Egyptian myths said Osiris came to life again in Horus, but this is even far off the bat from Christ’s resurrection.

-Femi Aribisala, a self-acclaimed “scholar” who seems to be seeking relevance on social media, alleged that Phil.
-2:12: “Work out your own salvation with fear and trembling” was plagiarised from the Mahaparinibbana Sutta Buddhist scriptures.
+Femi Aribisala, a self-acclaimed “scholar” who seems to be seeking relevance on social media, alleged that Philippians 2:12: “Work out your own salvation with fear and trembling” was plagiarised from the Mahaparinibbana Sutta Buddhist scriptures.
 But here is the quote:

 “And now, brethren, I take my leave of you.
 All the constituents of being are transitory.
 Work out your salvation with diligence” (Digha Nikaya ii.
 155-56 Mahaparinibbana Sutta).

 Buddhists don’t believe in sin and their use of the term “salvation” is attaining nirvana or nothingness – a concept utterly remote from the Bible.

-These teachings became so fragmented and had variant interpretations that a council was held in the third century BC – hundreds of years after Buddha’s death – to purify his teachings.
+These teachings became so fragmented and had variant interpretations that a council was held in the third century BC – hundreds of years after Buddha’s death – to purify his teachings:

-During this time frame, however, the Bible had been completed and Christianity had spread extensively through the East and West, so if there was a borrowing or plagiarism, it must have been from Christianity into Buddhism.
+During this time frame, however, the Bible had been completed and Christianity had spread extensively throughout the East and West, so if there was a borrowing or plagiarism, it must have been from Christianity to Buddhism.

-Some critics have claimed Krishna, Attis and Baal were prototypes of Jesus, but when you compare the myths of these deities, you will be amazed to behold the critics’ feeble attempts to roll different idols of different ages, characteristics and natures into one and re-cast them in the mould of Jesus Christ.
+Some critics have also claimed that Krishna, Attis and Baal were prototypes of Jesus, but when you compare the myths of these deities, you will be amazed to behold the critics’ feeble attempts to roll different idols of different ages, characteristics and natures into one and re-cast them in the mould of Jesus Christ.